nebraska-silicon-lab/Lab-Instructions/sop/ETL/106 - Wirebond Encapsulation.md

 Last Edited: February 14, 2023

 ## Abstract
-   This SOP covers the procedure for the encapsulation.
+   This SOP covers step-by-step the procedure of encapsulating the wire bonds on assembled modules.

-## Required Materials
+## Required Tools and Materials

   ### Instruments for the Encapsulation